(This post contains affiliate links. Read my full disclosure.)

 There are a few different types of opt-in software to choose from, but they can generally be divided into those that provide landing pages or pop-up buttons or both.
 Below are some suggestions, but it’s important to note that US federal law and the GDPR in Europe require you to get permission from an email account owner to send them commercial emails.
 That’s why you DON’T want to buy lists and use these instead to build your list the right way.

 If you’d like to lead blog readers to a dedicated landing page where they can focus on your offer, whether it is a lead magnet or product sale, LeadPages is the tool you should be using.
-They have a comprehensive, yet easy to use Website building feature which include pages where potential customers can give you their email and opt in to get marketing material.
-All of my landing pages such as this LinkedIn for business ebook are built on LeadPages.
+They have a comprehensive, yet easy-to-use Website building feature which include pages where potential customers can give you their email and opt in to get marketing material.

 Email Marketing Tools for Bloggers

 Note that these email marketing solutions also offer landing page creation and opt-in pop-up form functionality to various degrees.
-If you can use the solutions that they provide, you may not need to spend additional money to invest in the previously mentioned opt-in tools.
+If you can use the solutions that they provide, you may not need to spend additional money to invest in the previously-mentioned opt-in tools.
+ConvertKit and Mailchimp also allow you to get started for free.

-The newest email marketing tool that I am currently using is MailerLite, and I LOVE its combination of simplicity with a pretty robust set of features while maintaining a comparatively inexpensive business model when compared to its competitors with similar functionality.
+MailerLite offers a combination of simplicity with a pretty robust set of advanced features while maintaining a comparatively inexpensive business model when compared to its competitors with similar functionality.
 This inexpensive solution features a really easy-to-use drag-and-drop email builder, the ability to tag users in groups, and even offers some marketing automation.
-If you’re just starting out, this is the perfect solution!
+If you’re just starting out, this just might be the perfect solution if the alternatives above don’t interest you!

 What is the result of all of your blogging?
 Sometimes it’s hard to tell.
 That’s where these analytical tools for bloggers come in.